Key Facts About Lung Cancer Screening (LCS)

-The Maine Comprehensive Lung Screening Program is led by a specially trained nurse practitioner (NP) who will “navigate” patients through the screening process.
+The Maine Comprehensive Lung Cancer Screening Program is led by a specially trained nurse practitioner (NP) who will “navigate” patients through the screening process.
 The LS NP will provide education, guidance and support throughout the screening process.
 Our comprehensive LS Team is made up of a multi-disciplinary group of providers with expertise in the diagnosis and treatment of lung cancer.
 This team includes radiologists, pulmonologists, medical oncologists, radiation oncologists, thoracic surgeons and tobacco treatment specialists.
 The lung cancer screening program provides the following services:

 - Lung cancer risk evaluation